A cry for help, a devil's deal. Will Sigrun be able to face them again?

 She looked down at her feet, shocked to see her body, twitching and breathless, three feet beneath her.

 The friendly face of her Uncle Mack looked down on her.
-"She's telling the truth, you know--this time.
+"She's telling the truth, you know--part of it.
 You shouldn't keep trying to go in that place."

 "I have to.
 That little girl needs--"